 The story of Franz Jagertatter as told in Solitary Witness influenced Daniel Ellsberg who released the Pentagon Papers which helped bring the Vietnam War to a close.
 He was also deeply influenced by war tax resister, Randy Kehler.
 Daniel had heard Randy speak prior to going to jail as a Conscientious Objector to the Vietnam War and in hearing Randy’s personal tale felt compelled to share with the nation and the world the preparations for war that the U.S. was engaged in.

 August 9th also marks the killing of Michael Brown Jr. which happened ten years ago.
-His body laid in the streets of Ferguson, Missouri for over four hours while police from various municipalities tryed to contain the public outrage with trained dogs, reminicent of the civil rights era.
-Soon thereafter the streets of Ferguson were occupied by militarized weapons intented for war zones.
-U.S. militarism was witnessed world wide in this movement for justice.
+His body lay in the streets of Ferguson, Missouri for over four hours while police from various municipalities tried to contain the public outrage with trained dogs, reminiscent of the civil rights era.
+Soon thereafter the streets of Ferguson were occupied by militarized weapons intended for war zones.
+U.S. militarism was witnessed worldwide in this movement for justice.

 In the recent Washington Post obituary for Randy Kehler he reminded us: